 Bioengineered Food FAQs

-In 2014 Vermont passed a Non-GMO labelling law but Congress passed a law in 2016 which preempted Vermont’s law.
-During 2019 and 2020 the USDA released draft guidelines and final guidelines on how retailers and food producers shall label on product and in stores.
-Producers and retailers have a mandatory compliance date of January 1, 2020.
+In 2014 Vermont passed a Non-GMO labelling law, but Congress passed a law in 2016 which preempted Vermont’s law.
+During 2019 and 2020 the USDA released draft guidelines and final guidelines on how retailers and food producers shall label products and in stores.
+Producers and retailers have a mandatory compliance date of January 1, 2022.

 What is a Bioengineered Food?